 Living insurance is another name for a type of insurance that has been around for a while—it’s also sometimes called accidental death and dismemberment (AD&D*) insurance.
-This type of insurance could provide benefits to you if you’re permanently injured in an accident and could provide benefits to your loved ones if you are killed in an accident.
+This type of insurance could provide benefits to you if you’re permanently injured in a covered accident and could provide benefits to your loved ones if you are killed in a covered accident.

 What does living insurance cover?

 Living insurance covers you in case of certain types of serious covered accidents.
 If you lose a finger, hand, leg, or other limb (also called dismemberment) as a direct result of an accident, living insurance could provide you with a benefit.
 You could use the money to help with medical expenses, lost wages due to being unable to work, or whatever you need.

 Living insurance also covers certain types of accidental death.
 If you are killed in an accident, living insurance could provide a benefit to your loved ones.